-You should also consider getting any available copies of any 3rd party reports such as termite and environmental reports.
+You should also consider getting any available copies of 3rd party reports such as termite and environmental reports.
 It’s a good idea to get copies of any permits recorded at the county recorder’s office as well as any certificates of occupancy if required by local government and business licenses for a specific property.

 **4 Personal property/inventory list**

-Request a list of any personal property or inventory that will be included with the sale of the property.
+Request a list of personal property or inventory that will be included with the sale of the property.
 These items may include things such as stoves, washers, dryers and any other appliances.

 Items such as tools, supplies and materials can be useful for any future repairs or make-ready expenses.
 If there’s any vending machines or coin-operated laundry that produce income for the property, you should verify if they’re included in the sale.

 The due-diligence period is your opportunity to get a clear picture of what you’re buying.
 Using a checklist can be useful and you can also do a search online to produce some forms that may be helpful.
 Different properties in different areas will have their unique set of circumstances and doing your due-diligence research will help you discover possible pitfalls or opportunities.